Brennvo/notes/cssNotes.md

     * For `flex-direction: column;`
         * `align-items` moves the boxes on the x-acis (left and right)
         * `justify-content` moves the boxes on the y-axis (up and down)

+* Flexbox: `align-items` vs. `align-content`
+    * `align-items`: this is what aligns the items as a *whole* within the container
+        * Think of it as aligning everything in a PowerPoint document relative to the background of that PPT slide (all the content shifts)
+    * `align-content`: determins the spacing between lines